Mattkulis/Streamlit_backtesting_dashboard/README.md

 Position sizing:

 Initial position is 100 shares.
-Program can add 100 shares up to 300 total if momentum continues Program exits entire position when exit conditions are met.
+Program can add 100 shares up to 300 total if momentum continues.

+Program exits entire position when exit conditions are met.